Music Advanced Higher

 Understanding and Analysing Music

-Understanding Music will be delivered through a number of topic based activities: Music from Earlier Times, Blues & Jazz, Scottish Music, Popular Styles and.
+Understanding Music will be delivered through a number of topic based activities: Music from Earlier Times, Blues & Jazz, Scottish Music, Popular Styles and World Music.
 Music concepts are put in their social and historical context.

-The external assessment is an examination paper in May of the exam year
+The assessment is an assignment which is submitted to SQA in March of the exam year and examination paper in May of the exam year.

 The Music department has, over a number of years been building high quality music technology to support creativity and music writing.